roytang/blog/content/notes/2023/05/popquiz-hot/index.md

 title: 'Popquiz: Some Like It Hot'
 ---

 This was a difficult and low-scoring quiz night at one of the usual haunts.
 Despite a couple of terrible rounds and a poor choice of joker, we actually managed to finish 1pt away from tying for first!
+Scores for this game were super close, as is typical with difficult, wide-open nights.

 Rounds were: